jolanglinais/outreach/blog/git-workflow.md

 #### Merge

 As a non-destructive operation, merging can be nice.
-However, if the `master` you are working on is quite active, the git log can be polluted quickly by the extra commit created by a merge operation.
+However, if the `main` you are working on is quite active, the git log can be polluted quickly by the extra commit created by a merge operation.

-While many developers are uncomfortable with rebasing and resort to merge `master` on top of their changes, merging is not always the best option.
-If merging locally instead of rebasing, at the very least squash a pull request to merge into `master` on GitHub.
-This allows for greater control of the commit messages in `master` for the git log.
+While many developers are uncomfortable with rebasing and resort to merge `main` on top of their changes, merging is not always the best option.
+If merging locally instead of rebasing, at the very least squash a pull request to merge into `main` on GitHub.
+This allows for greater control of the commit messages in `main` for the git log.

 ---